-…stern black and white rules (to follow or else),
+…stern black and white rules.

-Additionally, Stop the Thyroid Madness has also never been about making something up.
+Additionally, Stop the Thyroid Madness has…

-Stop the Thyroid Madness has never, ever been about negativity towards you the patient for daring to think outside the box.
-It’s that daring that resulted in the very information that has been compiled on STTM!
+…never, ever been about negativity towards you the patient for daring to think outside the box.
+It’s that daring that resulted in the very solid information based on our experiences that has been compiled on STTM!

-Instead, Stop the Thyroid Madness is a compiled site of information about “here’s what patients have reported repeatedly over the years which worked and why that got them well” which is ultimately for you to become your own best advocate as you work with your doctor.
+Instead, Stop the Thyroid Madness is a compiled site and books of information about “here’s what patients have reported repeatedly over the years which worked and why that got them well” which is ultimately for you to become your own best advocate as you work with your doctor.

 Here are a variety of examples of those Gray Areas of Patient Experiences (with a few Givens) below: